umairwebdeveloper/django_react_auth_system/README.md

 <link rel="stylesheet" href="README.css" />

-# Django React FinTrack
+# Django React BudgetApp

 This repo contains a Django & React production level authentication functionality.
 It has most if not all of the features you would expect from a production level authentication feature.
 It has a fully functional backend with a REST API and a fully functional React frontend.
 It has the following fully functional features:

 -   Account registration with email verification/activation
 -   Sign in with email and password with JWT authentication
 -   Sign in with Google
 -   Sign in with Facebook
 -   Password reset with email verification

 A live demo of the project can be found [here](https://justicenyaga.pythonanywhere.com/).